rudderlabs/rudderstack-docs/destinations/active-campaign.md

 {% endhint %}

 {% hint style="info" %}
-To send in multichoice field values for fields having checkbox, or listvalues as input you need to send the values as array (For example `"Hobbies": ["Cricket","Tennis"]`, for Date fields the date format should be `YYYY-MM-DD`, and for sending values for date-time fields the format should be ISO Date-Time format `yyyy-MM-dd'T'HH:mm:ss.
+To send in multichoice field values for fields having a checkbox, or list values as input, you need to send the values as an array.
+For example: `"Hobbies": ["Cricket","Tennis"]`.
+Note that for date field, the date format should be `YYYY-MM-DD`.
+Also, the values for the date-time field should be in a ISO Date-Time format, such as  `yyyy-MM-dd'T'HH:mm:ss.
 SSSXXX`.
 {% endhint %}

 ### List

-You can subscribe a contact to or unsubscribe a contact from any number of lists by passing in a trait called `lists`.
+You can subscribe or unsubscribe a contact from any number of lists by passing in a trait called `lists`.
 As shown in the example below, this trait should be an array, with each element having an `id` and a `status`.
 The value of status must be either `subscribe` or `unsubscribe`.

 ```javascript
 rudderanalytics.identify({